Generic Name: palifermin (PAL ee FER min)

 How is palifermin given?

-Palifermin is injected into a vein through an IV.
+Palifermin is given as an infusion into a vein.
 A healthcare provider will give you this injection before and after your chemotherapy treatment.

 Your palifermin injections are timed to take place at certain intervals as part of your treatment.
 Carefully follow your doctor's instructions about when to receive each injection.

-Palifermin should not be given within 24 hours before or 24 hours after you receive your chemotherapy.
+Palifermin should not be given within 24 hours before you receive your chemotherapy.

 What happens if I miss a dose?